Mikele11/Udemy-React-lerning/README.md

 [add Person component](https://github.com/Mikele11/Udemy-React-lerning/commit/bd2f83a04662262f2da4d3148d8e6c71d6cfaaf8) - add component Person

+[add props to Person](https://github.com/Mikele11/Udemy-React-lerning/commit/dcb818eaf86cf2721a6de08bbb8e21b7ec4989de) - add props to component Person

 ## Learned

 #### 25.09.2018 — react-complete-guide

 I learned what a [functional](#functional) component is

+I learned how to use [props](#props) to transfer data to a component

 ### Definitions

 #### 25.09.2018 — react-complete-guide

 <a name="functional"></a>Functional Component - This component is written in the form of a function in which only render.
 In functional components, you can not use a state

+<a name="props"></a>Props - props it is short from the property.
+Each component has its own properties and we can transfer data to these properties for each component and read this data in the component using **this.props**

 ## Questions